 At the 8:00 AM service on Sundays, we generally worship using the more traditional language of the Rite I Liturgy from the Book of Common Prayer in a spoken service singing a hymn at the end of the service.
 At our Sunday 10:30 AM choral services, we generally use Rite II Liturgy from the Book of Common Prayer with organ.
 The choir sings from September through May.

-8:00 AM Holy Eucharist, Rite I in the church (spoken)
+8:00 AM Holy Eucharist, Rite I in the church (spoken and in-person only)

 All are Truly Welcome!

 While the Episcopal Church, as with all churches rooted in the historic Christian faith, affirms that the sacrament of Baptism is the ancient and normative entry point for receiving the sacrament of Holy Eucharist, or communion, we also believe that anyone who desires to receive the body and blood of our Lord is always welcome at God’s table.
 Wherever you are in your spiritual journey, we invite you to explore with us what being baptized means for your life.
 If you want to know more, please speak to one of the clergy.

 All are welcome to receive communion, including children.
 To receive bread, place your hands palms-up. once you come to the altar rail.
 To receive wine, assist the minister by guiding the chalice to your lips.
 If you do not wish to receive, place your arms across your chest to receive a blessing.
 Gluten-free wafers are available.
 Indicate your request by extending your hands palms down.